 By continuously tagging public photos over the last two years, Ditto has compiled a massive database of affinities–essentially who is interested in what.
 Ditto sells this data, and the tools to understand it, to brand marketers, agencies and other software platforms.

-Use Ditto to uncover real time insights about customers and brand usage via the rich context of “in the wild” user-generated photos.
+Use Ditto to detect real-time insights about people and their product usage via the rich context of “in the wild” user-generated photos.

 Chute, a visual marketing automation company, today announced their Brand Advocate

 Ditto Labs was co-founded by technology veterans, David Rose, Joshua Wachman, Neil Mayle, Philip Romanik and Amy Muntz.
 The company is headquartered in Cambridge, MA.